jogaudard/fluxible/README.md

 # Fluxible

-**Note:** fluxible is still in an early testing phase, please get in touch for any problems or suggestions.
+**Note:** fluxible is still in an early phase, it is fully functional but can be improved in many ways.
+Please get in touch for any problems or suggestions.

 <!-- badges: start -->
 <!-- badges: end -->